outsid3rx/revortex/README.md

 pnpm exec revortex --out ./lib/ --alias ~server/ --mainPath ./src/main.ts --sourceDir src/ ../server/
 ```

-### Configuration via file
+### Configuration via file or package.json

-Create a `revortex.json` file in the root of the project and set the required fields:
+Create a `revortex.json` file in the root of the project or create `revortex` field in `package.json` file and set the required fields:

 #### repo